 Order of New Testament Books

-Anyway, According to The Lost Books, the following writers (writing from the years 210 to 390) accepted the same 27 books we have today.
-(They left lists of the books they accepted or churches accepted.
-Some writers' lists aren't 100% clear.
-Researchers apparently can infer from their descriptions what they mean.)
-The writers are: Eusebius Pamphilus, Athanasius (Bishop of Alexandria), Epiphanius (Bishop of Salamis in Cyprus), Jerome, Ruffin (Presbyter of Aquilegium), Austin (Bishop of Hippo in Africa), Third Council of Carthage (Austin was at this council of 44 bishops), "Dionysius of Areopagite" (actually a pseudonym of the unknown author).
+The current 27 books of the New Testament have been more less set (canonical) since the early centuries (the 4th and 5th) of the church.
+Truly official canonicity came later.
+According to The Lost Books of Eden, the following writers (writing from the years 210 to 390) accepted the same 27 books we have today.
+(They left lists of the books they accepted or that early churches accepted.)
+The writers are: Eusebius Pamphilus, Athanasius (Bishop of Alexandria), Epiphanius (Bishop of Salamis in Cyprus), Jerome, Ruffin (Presbyter of Aquilegium), Austin (Bishop of Hippo in Africa), Third Council of Carthage (Austin was at this council of 44 bishops), "Dionysius of Areopagite" (a pseudonym).
 BUT, Eusebius Pamphilus mentions that, although he personally accepted the 27 we have today, some churches did not accept James, Jude, 2 Peter, 3 John, and Revelation.
 Jerome had doubts about Hebrews, though he ultimately leaves it in.

 The next set of writers had problems with various books.
 These books are in parentheses: Origen (James and Jude), Cyril (Bishop of Jerusalem) (Revelation), Bishops at the Council of Laodicea (Revelation), Gregory Nazianzen (Bishop of Constantinople) (Revelation), Philastrius (Bishop of Brixia in Venice) (Hebrews and Revelation).

-As you can see, some books have become the "usual suspects."
+As you can see, some books have become the usual suspects: James, Jude, Hebrews, Revelation.

 Anyway...

 How the Bible came about is a ridiculously broad subject.
-And here on this page I'm going to limit myself to the order of books of the New Testament for the most part.
+I am in no way, shape, or form qualified to deal with this subject and yet here I go.
+On this page I'm going to limit myself to the order of books of the New Testament for the most part.
 This page is really more a reference for myself than for anyone else.
 If you want to amuse yourself then continue on.

-Here is the usual order found in all Catholic and Protestant New Testaments published today.
+Below is the usual order found in all Catholic and Protestant New Testaments published today.
 I call this the "Western" order.
-The Orthodox churches in the East do some unusual things (below), but there is quite a bit of uniformity, surprisingly.
+The Oriental Orthodox churches do some unusual things (below), but there is quite a bit of uniformity, surprisingly.
 (Over the centuries some sects or denominations have accepted or rejected various books or parts of books long after the councils of the early Church.
-For a time, the Quakers accepted the Gospel of the Laodiceans.)
+For a time, the Quakers accepted the Gospel of the Laodiceans, for example.)

 The Gospels—